resteasy/gRPCtoJakartaREST-archetype/README.md

  2. *inWildfly*: "true" if and only if the gRPC bridge willl run in a version of WildFly supplied with the grpc subsystem.
 Defaults to "true".

+ 3. *release-type*: "snapshot" or "release", determines where the deployjar should deploy to, but that will probably have to be tailored appropriately.

 The "classes" parameter has the syntax

         (source-directory ':' fully-qualified-name) [',' source-directory ':' fully-qualified-name]*